MirceaMacarie/Test_Cases/README.md

 **Test ID:** 10

-**Test Title:** Test the XSS security vulnerability in the search bar
+**Test Title:** Test the cross-site scripting security vulnerability in the search bar

 **Description:** Test the security of the search bar by using a cross-site scripting script in the search field.

 **Steps to reproduce:**
 1. Go to site https://www.emag.ro/
 2. Introduce in the search bar the security test.
-3. Press the enter button
+3. Press the Enter button
-4. Observe if it is opening a pop-up/window alert
+4. Observe if it is opening a pop-up / window alert

-**Expected result:** It should not open any pop-up/window alert on the webpage unless it is a cross-site scripting security problem.
+**Expected result:** It should not open any pop-up / window alert on the webpage unless it is a cross-site scripting security problem.

 **Test Data:** Security test: <script>alert(1)</script>

 #

+### :three: Test Cases for wishlist function on www.udemy.com :arrow_down:

 **Test ID:** 11

-**Test Title:** Test the wishlist by adding a new product on Udemy
+**Test Title:** Test the wishlist by adding a new product on www.udemy.com

 **Description:** Test the functionality of wishlist from www.udemy.com by adding a new product here from the main page.